+The Housing Alliance, through our company Alliance Social Enterprises, has partnered with Simetrica, the developer of the UK Social Value Bank, to bring an equivalent product to Australia.
+Daniel Fujiwara is the eminently qualified Director of Simetrica, and in mid-2016 travelled to Australia to introduce the Social Value Bank concept and present a masterclass on measuring social impact.
 The Housing Alliance’s development of the bank reflects our values with the aim to make the bank widely accessible.
-Overtime it will have an extensive and comprehensive list of wellbeing values.
-By expanding the values in the bank the ASVB will become applicable to a wide range of industries, profit and not-for-profit, and Government.
-Through this widespread use the bank has the potential to foster more targeted service delivery and philanthropic activities, by taking better account of the wellbeing of individuals within financial decision making processes.
+Overtime it will have an extensive and comprehensive list of well-being values.
+By expanding the values in the bank the Australian Social Value Bank will become applicable to a wide range of industries, profit and not-for-profit, and Government.
+Through this widespread use the bank has the potential to foster more targeted service delivery and philanthropic activities, by taking better account of the well-being of individuals within financial decision making processes.